Experts In Helping People Buy & Sell Historic Phoenix Real Estate.

-Yaple Park Historic District is roughly bounded by 3rd and 7th Avenues, and Turney and Minnezona Avenues in Phoenix, Arizona.
-Yaple Park is only 3 streets large and is adjacent and walking distance to the popular Melrose District on 7th Avenue which is a very hip and artsy.
+Yaple Park Historic District homes sit on only the course of 3 streets.
+And, it’s adjacent and walking distance to the popular Melrose District on 7th Avenue which is a very hip and artsy.
 This is a wonderful neighborhood to live in if you like to walk or bike to old unique shops, coffee houses and restaurants toward the west end, or, walk to the Metro Light Rail on the east end.

-The architectural styles and square footage in Yaple Park Historic district resulted in a unique development homes which occurred between 1931 and 1949.
+The architectural styles in Yaple Park Historic district resulted in a unique development homes which occurred between 1931 and 1949.
 Consequently, there are a wide variety of home styles.

 If you like the homes and location of Yaple Park, you might like North Encanto, Country Club Park, Woodlea and Pierson Place historic districts as well.
 Woodlea and Pierson Place is the other neighboring historic neighborhoods just west on the other side of 7th Avenue.
 7th Avenue is basically sandwiched between these two historic districts and both in pristine locations.
 Additionally, you may want to check out the coveted and booming Coronado Historic District homes for sale as the vibe is similar and hip.